leptos-rs/leptos/examples/counter_dwarf_debug/README.md

-# Leptos Counter Example
+# Debugging Leptos Counter Example in Browser and VSCode

-This example builds on the simple counter example by adding breakpoints, single stepping the source code and variable inspection.
+This example builds on the simple counter by adding breakpoints and single stepping the source code for debugging.
 Both within the browser and VSCode.
 This uses a new feature of wasm called Dwarf which is a form of source code mapping.